Alzheimer’s and Time Management: Tips for Carers

 Living with Alzheimer’s disease can present challenges, especially when it comes to daily routines.

-However, with careful planning and support, it is possible to navigate these challenges and maintain a sense of normalcy.
+However, with careful and support, it is possible to navigate these challenges and maintain a sense of normalcy.

 Here are some strategies to help manage daily routines when dealing with Alzheimer’s: